shikato/FCEvernoteReminder/README.md

 [fcEvernoteReminder.js]()

 #### How to change timing when FCEvernoteReminder task
-If you want to change times when FCEvernoteReminder task is executes.
+If you want to change times when FCEvernoteReminder task is executed.
 Please modify the following code.
 ```xml
 <dict>